-Visit www.scbar.org/lre and the click on the Middle School or High School Mock Trial links on the left of the main page Go to Videos for Coaches and Students and scroll through the video clips available.
+Visit www.scbar.org/lre and use the side bar to navigate to Mock Trial and scroll through the available training videos.

 ARTICLE VII.
 OPINIONS AND EXPERT TESTIMONY

 Rule 701 Opinion Testimony by Lay Witness

 If a witness is not testifying as an expert, testimony in the form of an opinion is limited to one that is: